HelloWorldLTY/scEval/readme.md

 # scEval😈: An evaluation platform for single-cell Foundation Models (FMs)

 This is the repo for our benchmarking and analysis project.
-All methods are collected until Dec 1st, 2024.
+All methods are collected until Dec 1st, 2025.

-News: We are collaborating with [OpenProblems](https://openproblems.bio/) to make this benchmark alive!
-Stay tuned and we will update the benchmarking results soon!
+News: We have implemented CellFM in different tasks and included this model to our benchmark system.
+Please check related folders for updates.
+Thank you to everyone for your support of this project!

 # Install